JanetYin/ttt/readme.md

     suc x + y = suc (x + y)

-Note that this contains the same amount of information as the `primrec` variant and its behaviour is the same.
+Note that this contains the same amount of information as the `rec` variant and its behaviour is the same.
 Similarly, equality of natural numbers can be redefined this way:

     eq : ℕ → ℕ → Bool